Dima-369/PDF-to-PNG-via-Rust/README.md

   -l, --library-directory <LIBRARY_DIRECTORY>
           The directory which contains the libpdfium.dylib file [default: .]
   -r, --resolution-pixels <RESOLUTION_PIXELS>
-          The target width and height pixel size.
+          The target width and maximum height in pixels.
 The width and height of the PNG files will not exceed this value [default: 2000]
   -h, --help
           Print help
 ```